anatolio-deb/anyd/README.md

     return arg
 ```

-This function is now exposed to the client as an API endpoint, and can be executed on request.
+This function is now exposed to the client as daemon's API endpoint.
+It can be called remotley from the client.

 You are ready to start the deamon: